Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-RCaCXVVAtb0.md

 # [February 9th, 2021 Livestream](../2021-02-09.md)
 ## Q&A: Can you summarise the extent to which Update 4 will be released in terms of the Engine Upgrade?
 https://www.youtube.com/watch?v=RCaCXVVAtb0
+This question was possibly duplicated with a more recent answer: [February 23rd, 2021 Livestream Q&A: So are you packing Update 4 to the Engine Upgrade?](./yt-9QEf5938sPk.md) https://www.youtube.com/watch?v=9QEf5938sPk

 ### Topics
 * [Satisfactory Updates > Pending > Satisfactory Update 4](../topics/satisfactory-updates/pending/satisfactory-update-4.md)